The language of change

 Wow.
-To make analytic sense of the phrase “made a difference to how she was before” we had to start with the woman, take a group of health‐related properties of her, bundle them into a single composite property called “her health”, regard that property as an object, phase that object into two successive object‐phases, and interpret the drug as “making a difference” to the first object‐phase by “changing it into” the second object‐phase in the language of moot identity.
+To make analytic sense of the phrase “made a difference to how she was before” we had to start with the woman, take a property called “her health”, regard that property as an object, take two successive object‐stages of that object, and interpret the drug as “making a difference” to the first object‐stage by “changing it into” the second object‐stage in the language of moot identity.
 What a folk wisdom there is in the natural language of every man, woman and child, that can cut across that analysis and understand the phrase effortlessly at first hearing!

 Well, almost every man, woman and child.
 Evidently it was beyond me.